The 6 Best Online Computer Vision Courses for Beginners

 An online course is offered on Udemy

-Description: This online course consists of 10 sections and focuses on learning how to use the Python programming language for Computer Vision.
+This online course consists of 10 sections and focuses on learning how to use the Python programming language for Computer Vision.
 Therefore, it includes an introduction to Python and the OpenCV library to perform Computer Vision tasks on images and videos.
 Furthermore, the course covers numerical processing and image manipulation using the NumPy library before moving to image processing with OpenCV.
 Next, you will learn about performing face detection and object tracking on video streams from a webcam.
 Finally, the course covers the latest Deep Learning Networks such as YOLO (You Only Look Once, see an example below).
 The course requires you to have a clear understanding of Python and Ubuntu.

-Our Review: The course is very well structured and easy to follow.
-The subject is explained very well and practical, and one of the best courses on Computer Vision we found will help to give starters a good understanding of OpenCV.
+The course is very well structured and easy to follow.
+The subject is explained very well and practically, and one of the best courses on Computer Vision we found will help to give starters a good understanding of OpenCV.
 However, as the course advances and gets more in-depth, we wish there were more explanations regarding the coding.
-The assignments are not much of a challenge, as everything except for the syntax is provided to solve the problem, even the algorithm, and parameters to use.
+The assignments are not much of a challenge, as everything except for the syntax is provided to solve the problem, even the algorithm, and the parameters to use.
 This makes the examples too simple compared to real image processing issues that Machine Learning and Deep Learning try to solve.

 3. Python Project: Pillow, Tesseract, and OpenCV